 WCC were looking at ways of delivering services more efficiently and this often means sharing resources.
 They decided to combine their waste, recycling and streetcare services with East Hampshire District Council with planned savings of £2m annually.

 This strategic development resulted in an exponential increase in the number of customer enquiry calls being placed to the customer service centre as a result of the changes to the residents’ waste collection cycle.
-Recognising an immediate need for additional resources, the Head of Customer Services at WCC contacted Confero to discuss their options and how quickly a solution could be implemented.
+Recognising an immediate need for additional resources, the Head of Customer Services at WCC contacted Confero to discuss their crisis management options and how quickly a solution could be implemented.

 The Confero Solution

-Within three days of receiving the initial phone call, Confero mobilised a team of 10 Dedicated crisis management helpline agents who were trained on WCCs computer systems and started taking live calls on their behalf seven days a week up to 9pm.
+Within three days of receiving the initial phone call, Confero mobilised a team of 10 Dedicated crisis management helpline agents who were trained on WCCs computer systems and started taking live calls on their behalf seven days a week through to 9pm.